 • have limited resources or income

-Medicare defines resources as the value of the items a person owns, such as real estate, bank accounts, and individual retirement accounts.
+Medicare defines resources as the value of a person’s assets, such as real estate, bank accounts, and individual retirement accounts.